-Can the EU’s Article 42.7 offer Europe NATO-like collective defence?
+Europe’s little-known mutual defence clause: Is it a NATO substitute?

-Several European leaders have called for a discussion on using the bloc’s own mutual assistant clause amid US tensions.
+Several European leaders have called for a discussion on using the bloc’s own mutual assistance clause amid US tensions.

-European leaders are seeking to clarify a little-used mutual defence clause in the European Union treaty as questions grow over Washington’s long-term commitment to NATO during a deepening rift with the United States.
+European leaders are seeking to clarify a rarely used mutual defence clause in the European Union treaty as questions grow over Washington’s long-term commitment to NATO during a deepening rift with the United States.

 NATO, founded in 1949, is a military alliance of North American and European countries built on the principle that an attack on one member is an attack on all.
 But years of tension between Washington under President Donald Trump and its European allies have pushed European governments to place greater emphasis on their own defence capabilities.